wescoder/poke-shop/README.md

   - This allow for a better control and flexibility on the client side
   - For more opinions on the matter you can look [here](https://dev-blog.apollodata.com/graphql-vs-rest-5d425123e34b) or [here](https://dev-blog.apollodata.com/why-graphql-is-the-future-3bec28193807)
 - [x] Separation of conserns and structuring the application
+  - [Mongorito](mongorito.com) on top of MongoDB allows to put all models operations in their corresponding models
   - Relying on environment variables allows for development flexibility and server instantiation scalability, and also more security as no sensitive data needs to be put on the code base
   - Separating different parts of the application in different files and in a clear folder structure allows better maintainability and application grow
   - Utilizing [nodemon](https://nodemon.io/) allows the development to be more fluid